Image: Start A Revolution, Tim Etchells

 So if you’ve always dreamed of running a festival, got an idea or you’re already working on a festival (big or small) and want to develop your skills, this course will give you all the tools and networks you need.

-WEEK ONE, Wed 1 March – What makes a great festival
+WEEK ONE, 26 September – What makes a great festival

-WEEK TWO, Wed 8 March – Establishing the programme
+WEEK TWO, 3 October – Establishing the programme

-Fundraising and income generation, understanding the development landscape, writing funding applications, working with Creative Europe.
+Fundraising and income generation, understanding the development landscape, writing funding applications, working with Creative Europe

-WEEK FOUR, Wed 22 March – Maths club
+WEEK SIX, 7 November – Maths club

-A vital guide to finance and budgeting.
+A guide to finance and budgeting

-The course will take place from 6-9pm every Wednesday evening from 1 March – 19 April at LIFT HQ, Toynbee Studios, 28 Commercial Street E1 6AB. (view map)
+The course will take place from 6-9pm every Tuesday evening from 26 September – 14 November at LIFT HQ, Toynbee Studios, 28 Commercial Street E1 6AB. (view map)

 Toynbee Studios is a wheelchair accessible building – if you have any access requirements that you’d like to discuss, please get in touch.

-The course fee is £525 gross (£437.50 plus VAT) and can be paid in instalments with a £50 deposit.
-The final payment must be made by 31 March.
+The course fee is £575 gross (£479 plus VAT) and can be paid in instalments with a £50 deposit.
+The final payment must be made by 25 September.
 Please contact us if you wish to set up a payment plan.